programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-02.png" alt="Bar graph showing percentage of destination cities that are domestic, EU, and non-EU." caption="Figure 2.
 Bar graph showing percentage of destination cities that are domestic, EU, and non-EU" %}

 There is an important difference between the first plot and this one.
 In the previous plot, ggplot2 counted the number of cities in every group.
 In our new plot, the tibble contains the values for the bars.
-This information is in the column perc, so we add y = perc as a parameter of aes(), but this is not enough.
-The tricky part is that by default geom_bar() will use the parameter stat = "count".
+This information is in the column perc, so we add `y = perc` as a parameter of `aes()`, but this is not enough.
+The tricky part is that by default `geom_bar()` will use the parameter `stat = "count"`.
 This means that it will count how many times a value appears.
 In other words, it aggregates the data for you.
-Since the data is already aggregated, we just inform ggplot2 that we have already calculated the values in the column by using the parameter stat = "identity".
+Since the data is already aggregated, we just inform ggplot2 that we have already calculated the values in the column by using the parameter `stat = "identity"`.

 We see that most sister cities are in the EU.
 This could be due to geographical proximity, cultural similarities, or economic ties within the European Union.
 To look into this more, we can compare the data by country of origin.
 Once we have calculated the percentages for each country, we can visualize it in two ways.
 One, we can create a a bar for every country.
-Two, we can make a separate graph for each country (`facetting` in ggplot2 parlance).
+Two, we can make a separate graph for each country ('facetting' in ggplot2 parlance).
 For now, we will stick with the first approach.

 ```